senzing-garage/knowledge-base/proposals/SDKs-for-V4/guiding-principles.md

     1. However, the function/method signatures may not match exactly.
 1. Consistent, Coherent, and Complete functions/methods.
     1. All SDKs (Java, Python, Go) implement the [core methods](canonical-names-condensed.md)
-    1. The "to" principle for function/method names.
+    1. Use the "to principle" for function/method names.
-1. SDK APIs are specified by Interface or Abstract class.
+1. SDK APIs are specified by Interface (or Abstract) class.
     1. This allows customers to write to an interface, not an implementation.
     1. This allows us to create specific implementations, if/when needed.
 1. "Convenience Methods" may be unique per SDK language.